dnbaker/sketch/README.md

 If you wish to avoid this edge case out of principle, compile with `-DAVOID_CLZ_UNDEF`.
 Note that there is precisely one 64-bit integer [0x7ffffbffffdfffff] which hashes to 0, so that even if it doesn't perform as expected, it would have an extremely minimal effect in practice.

 ### Multithreading
-By default, -DTHREADSAFE is passed as a compilation flag, which causes updates to the data structure to occur using atomic operations, though threading should be handled by the calling code.
+By default, updates to the data structure to occur using atomic operations, though threading should be handled by the calling code.
+Otherwise, the flag -DNOT_THREADSAFE should be passed.
+The cost of this is relatively minor, but in single-threaded situations, this could be preferred.

 Additionally, if the sum is desired to be parallelized, the parsum function can use any number of threads to speed up calculation of the final quantity.
-This uses kthread from [klib](https://github.com/AttractiveChaos/klib).
+This uses kthread from [klib](https://github.com/AttractiveChaos/klib), which significantly outperforms openmp in experiments.

-Summation can be parallelized if -DUSE_OPENMP is provided.